LightCyan01/discord-username-claimer/README.md

 2. Open ```claimer.py``` and enter your ```username``` and ```auth token```.

+3. Leave it on until you have successfully claimed your username.

 ## Disclaimer

 This script is for educational purposes only.
 Use it at your own risk.
 The author is not responsible for any consequences that may result from using this script.